frontity/step-by-step-tutorial/tutorial/README.md

 > *__[TO DO]__ Brief explanation of Frontity - React-based framework for building themes for headless/decoupled WordPress.*

+---

+Welcome to the Frontity step-by-step tutorial.

+This tutorial is a progressive sequence of lessons that will take you from first steps to mastery.

+It will set you up to better understand the rest of the Frontity documentation so that you can get the most out of it by starting from a foundation of a solid understanding of Frontity.

+Being a step-by-step tutorial we recommend that you follow the lessons in sequence, as each lesson builds on what you learned earlier.

+---

 Explain what we'll build in the tutorial and more or less the topics that will be covered in the tutorial.

 Brief explanation of Frontity - React-based framework for building themes for headless/decoupled WordPress.